 Here are some books for caregivers, that could serve as a guiding principle to living a happier and more fulfilled life as a caretaker for an aging loved one.

 A Bittersweet Season: Caring for Our Aging Parent and Ourselves by Jane Gross

 They say experience is the best teacher.
 So, what better way is there to learn than from someone who has experienced what you’re going through?

 In this book, Jane Gross shares her experiences along with other valuable information, including steps you should take when relocating a parent and dealing with Medicaid and Medicare.
-She also sheds light on how to provide for your own needs as a caretaker.
+She also has helpful tips and sheds light on how to provide for your own needs as a caretaker.

 This book goes for $14.69 as a paperback and $28.90 as a hardcover.
 You can also get it as a PDF or an audiobook.